 Field Trip – Harmony Trail and Black Gum Woods

 General Hike Location: Harmony Trail is managed by Paint Creek Reservoir/Corps of Engineers and is located just off of Rapid Forge Road not far from Paint Creek Dam.
-Black Gum Woods is a six mile drive from Harmony Trail, and is off of SR 753 – managed and owned by the Arc of Appalachia at the Highlands Nature Sanctuary.
+Maude’s Cedar Narrows is an 11 mile drive from Harmony Trail, and is located off on Skeen Road in Highland County – managed and owned by the Arc of Appalachia at the Highlands Nature Sanctuary.

 Driving Distance from the Appalachian Forest Museum: 10 minutes.

-Trail Length: Approximately 1 mile total for both trails
+Trail Length: Approximately 2 miles total for both trails

 Time & Meeting Place: Meet your leaders at Paint Creek Reservoir’s Harmony Trail parking lot at 9:15 am.
 Hike begins promptly at 9:30 am.
-After lunch we will drive to Black Gum Woods.
+After lunch we will drive to Maude’s Cedar Narrows.